Conestoga Valley High School: Recent developments

 For the 2012-2013 school year, the PSSAs were eliminated in favor of the Keystone Exams, a new set of exams that replaced the PSSAs.
 Instead of being tested in math, reading, science, and writing, students are tested in Algebra I, Biology, and Literature.

 The one to one computing initiative began in the 2013-2014 school year.
 Each student received a Lenovo netbook to use throughout the school year.
-This initiative has continued, and has been expanded to Conestoga Valley Middle School.
-Students receive the laptops free of cost, paying only a $40 per year insurance fee to cover accidental damage or loss of technological equipment.
+This initiative has evolved over time, with children now receiving iPads, and has been expanded to Conestoga Valley Middle School.
+Students received the laptops free of cost, paying only a $40 per year insurance fee to cover accidental damage or loss of technological equipment.
 The school hopes that this move towards technology will lower the overall cost throughout the school by eliminating printed textbooks and worksheets.
-This change has accompanied e-book readers for use in the library and iPads that are distributed throughout the building on a variety of carts available for both teacher and student usage.
+This change has accompanied e-book readers for use in the library.